 Best of all though is Elspet Gray as Hera.
 She manages to sound (initially) rather sweet but businesslike: the sort of tones used by Miss Marple that leads people to totally underestimate her.
 But then - and it is best shown in the scene between Hera and Ares (David Dobson) that takes place in the garden - there's a cold, ruthless streak beneath her and then realistically afraid when she seems about to die, again.
 It's brilliant acting.

-I should also mention that Paul McGann's son, Jake, makes an appearance here as Zeus's favourite Ganymede.
+I should also mention that Paul McGann's son, Jake, makes an appearance here as Zeus's favorite Ganymede.
 It's very sweet.
 As is McGann's obvious pride on the CD Extras.
-Aw.
-(I must be going soft in my old age.
-I really must stop it.)

-The setting is great to.
+The setting is great.
 The way that the 'Gods' talk about technology in private but have given primitive names to various pieces of modern technology is rather amusing.

 That's my problem.